smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 **2. Fix It**

 Based on how the regexes were used by the child methods of A we tried optimizing our regexes and string manipulation.
-Instead of using regexes, we iterated over the string once while checking for the unwanted cases and combined several checks.
-The newer code was more complicated and would be more difficult to understand than our previous regexes.
+Instead of using regexes, we iterate over the string once one character at a time checking for characters/patterns we care about.
+This let us combine several checks and fail fast for strings which string which should not be processed.
+The newer code was slightly more complicated and was larger than our previous regexes.
 We added [comments][comments] explaining why the code had been updated.

 After our first change we then retested the performance.
 We were confident we had not caused a regression in the functionality thanks to our automated tests, but needed to know for sure if the performance was actually better.

-Comparing the amount of time spent in functions called by A we were able to increase the percentage of time spent in methods doing real work!
-As shown by the inclusive percent for functions called by A, you can see we now spend much less time in ``AddRange`` and proportionally more time in ``TryParse``.
+Comparing the amount of time spent in methods called by A we were able to increase the percentage of time spent in methods doing real work!
+As shown by the inclusive percent for methods called by A, you can see we now spend much less time in ``AddRange`` and proportionally more time in ``TryParse``.
 Parsing is the first step of our algorithm and so spending more time in ``TryParse`` is good!